 A prolific writer, Brad has produced more than 50 scientific manuscripts, technical reports, and conservation plans and has given more than 30 scientific presentations.
 He has also used his scientific background to bring biological messages to the lay public through more than 30 popular presentations and articles.

 Brad is active in a number of professional societies such as the Arctic Institute of North America, Waterbird Society, Wildlife Society, International Wader Study Group, and Colorado Field Ornithologists.
-Closer to home, he is a member of The Evergreen Naturalist Audubon Society; he serves as Vice President of the Board, as well as the Bird Monitoring Chair.
+Closer to home, he is a member of Evergreen Audubon; he serves as President of the Board, as well as Committee Chair of the Bear Creek Atlas.
 He’s a frequent volunteer at the Evergreen Nature Center along with his wife Heather Johnson, who also works for the USFWS.